awslabs/aws-academy-educator-toolkit/grading/README.md

-## AWS Academy Educator Grading Toolkit
+## AWS Academy Educator Toolkit

-The AWS Academy Educator Grading Toolkit is developed to provide insight into student progress through the use of scripts and architecture tools to aid educators in grading student work.
+The AWS Academy Educator Toolkit is developed to provide insight into student progress through the use of scripts and architecture tools to aid educators in grading student work.

 | Tool | Description |
 |--|--|